syorn96/Lucky-Duck/README.md

 # Lucky-Duck
-### Test your Lucky-Ducky with an original Lucky Duck Tarot Deck!
+### Test your luck with an original Lucky Duck Tarot Deck and a chance to receive a fortune!

 #### Game Idea
 Players: Two.

+Game modes: Player 1 vs Player 2, or Player 1 vs. Computer.

-Play against another person to see who is the Luckier Duck and receive a fortune.
+Play against another person or computer to see who is the Luckier Duck.
+The player with the highest Total Luck is the winner and will receive a fortune!

 At the start of the game, two players are given 3 random Lucky Duck Tarot cards faced down.
 Each card represents their past, present, and future respectively.
 The Luckier Duck is the player with the highest Total Luck calculated by subtracting the Present's card value with the Past's card value, and adding the Future's card value.